 - a.
 Include the Baylands Corridor, but before determining the precise boundary north of San Rafael, have the EIR assesses three options, i.e. locating the corridor based on revised information from the San Francisco Estuary Institute, extending the line in several locations to Highway 101, or continuing to use the existing Bayfront Conservation Zone railroad tracks boundary.
 Also revise the criteria to be consistent throughout the County. - b.
 Address the cumulative impacts of development projects on biology, particularly wetlands and habitats.
-Ensure adequate monitoring and minimum mitigation ratios Add setbacks for wetlands and clarify how setbacks apply for both Streamside Conservation Areas and wetlands if the lot size is less than .5 acre, or between .5 2 acres. - c.
+Ensure adequate monitoring and minimum mitigation ratios Add setbacks for wetlands and clarify how setbacks apply for both Streamside Conservation Areas and wetlands if the lot size is less than .5 acre, or between .5-2 acres. - c.
 Acknowledge (and apply to proposed regulations) that additional biological impacts of small, already developed lots tend to occur more at their interface with sensitive habitats rather than within existing, fenced yards.

-Response: Staff will return with revised corridor boundaries and modified text based on the Commissions initial direction and pending environmental impact analysis.
+Response: Staff doesn't recommend outright exempting properties due to potential environmental impacts but will return with modified text and revised corridor boundaries based on the Commission's initial direction and pending environmental impact analysis.